 Who is a Sales Technician?

 A Sales Technician is a professional who combines technical expertise with sales skills to promote and sell complex technical products or services.
 They act as a bridge between the technical aspects of a product and the customer's needs, providing in-depth knowledge and support throughout the sales process.
-In the Indian context, Sales Technicians are increasingly valuable in industries such as manufacturing, engineering, IT, and healthcare, where specialized knowledge is crucial for effective sales.
+In the Indian context, Sales Technicians are increasingly in demand across various industries, including manufacturing, engineering, IT, and healthcare, as companies seek to provide specialized solutions to their clients.

 Key Responsibilities:

-- Product Demonstrations: Conducting demonstrations to showcase the features and benefits of technical products.
+- Product Demonstrations: Conducting detailed demonstrations of technical products to potential clients.

-- Sales Presentations: Delivering compelling sales presentations tailored to the audience's technical understanding.
+- Sales Presentations: Delivering compelling sales presentations highlighting the technical advantages of products.

-- Relationship Building: Building and maintaining strong relationships with clients and industry partners.
+- Relationship Building: Establishing and maintaining strong relationships with clients.

 - Market Research: Staying updated on industry trends and competitor products.